pawel-slowik/pragmago-recruitment-task/README.md

     follow the same signature, i.e. a single point for which the value must be interpolated and a data series to use as interpolation base.

-- The `LoanFeeCalculator::round` method can also be extracted into a separate service.
-Since it operates on a result of calculation, it could be a decorator.

 - This implementation ignores the aspect of breakpoint uniqueness.
 It assumes that there are no breakpoints with the same amount for a given term.
 If uniqueness handling is necessary, there should be an aggregate entity